 Now, I’ll admit that I have a reputation for acquiring skills that most people consider “useless”.
 (How about that masters degree in Comparative Literature that I spent years earning?
 I disagree that it’s useless, but 9 out of 10 people seem to think it is.)
 But the skill of making string is actually useful.
 I’m amazed by how often I reach for string – there never seems to be enough of it – it’s core to life.

 And of course I could just go to any shop and buy string.
 And I do buy string – more often than I make it.
-But I prefer making it, because I know it intimately.
-With it comes memories of a place, memories of a day, a season, the weather, my mood, a time in my life, the visions and hopes I carried at that time, perhaps the baby I carried at that time too.
+But I like making it, because then I know it intimately.
+With it comes memories of a place, of a day, a season, the weather, my mood, a time in my life, whatever hope I carried at that time, perhaps even a baby I carried at that time too.
 Not just memories from the day the plants were foraged, but memories of the day(s) when it was cleaned – hung – dried – split – twisted – woven.
 Unlike string that I buy at the shop, which I have absolutely no relationship with, I use my handmade string lovingly and carefully.

 I really enjoy the process of making it too.
 When I’m engrossed in the movement, my hands are busy twisting the fibers, but my mind so still and free, it really feels like I can tap into something special.
 After a while it’s almost go into a trance.
 The frenzied world we live in passes away like a shadow, and I feel as if I’m guided by something beyond me.
 Ancestors, perhaps?
 Those primal centers?
 I’m not sure.